eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `cache_max_size` - (Computed) - Int - CacheMaxSize is the maximum entries to keep in dnsmasq.
 - `cache_max_concurrent` - (Computed) - Int - CacheMaxConcurrent is the maximum number of concurrent queries for dnsmasq.
 - `core_dns_image` - (Computed) - String - CoreDNSImage is used to override the default image used for CoreDNS.
+- `cpa_image` - (Computed) - String - CPAImage is used to override the default image used for Cluster Proportional Autoscaler.
 - `domain` - (Computed) - String - Domain is the dns domain.
 - `external_core_file` - (Computed) - String - ExternalCoreFile is used to provide a complete CoreDNS CoreFile by the user - ignores other provided flags which modify the CoreFile.
 - `image` - (Computed) - String - Image is the name of the docker image to run - @deprecated as this is now in the addon.